daonative/blog/data/blog/what-is-prologe-press.md

 date: '2022-08-21'
 draft: false
 authors: ['ben']
+summary: What is prologe.press?
+Who is it for?
+What does it solve?
 ---

 prologe.press is a platform that inverts the classical flow of content creation.
 Readers crowdsource call for articles and can have a stake in the articles' success.